hamburgerEngine/hamburgerEngine/README.md

+# Phlox Engine - Legacy Branch

+The Pre-Rewrite version of Phlox Engine!

+Um I recommend waiting for the rewrite but you can use this if you want I guess.

 # Phlox Engine

 A C++ game engine built with OpenGL and GLFW.
 Attempting to keep it as similar to HaxeFlixel as possible.